-We specify a cyclical period longer than one and a half years for the Band-Pass filter.
-As discussed earlier, the extracted trend-cycle component becomes inappropriate at both ends of a sample period for about 6 months.
-Therefore we add one-year out-of-sample forecasts by an ARIMA model to the time series data.
-This is the same procedure as that we have used in the Henderson moving average.
+We specify a cyclical period longer than 1.5 years for the Band-Pass filter.
+As discussed earlier, the extracted trend-cycle component becomes inappropriate at both ends of a sample period for about six months.
+Therefore, we add one-year,